paukstelis/octoprint_deploy/README.md

   * Restart all non-template instances from the command line: `sudo octoprint_deploy/octoprint_deploy.sh restart_all`
   * Change udev rules for an instance with `sudo octoprint_deploy/octoprint_deploy.sh replace`
 # Recent Changes
+* 0.1.3, printer and camera detection now done with dmesg instead of journalctl.
+This allows faster timeouts when a device is detected by USB port but it does not have a serial number.
 * Write /etc/octoprint_deploy if missing (older version system preparation)
 * Add option for plugin installation during system preparation.
 * Enable ssh.